Sony Ericsson W205

 Sony Ericsson W205 is an entry-level dual-band GSM/GPRS Walkman phone with a focus on music playback.
-It was announced on 7 April 2009 under the marketing tag ‘your first Walkman phone’.
+It was announced on 7 April 2009 under the marketing tag 'your first Walkman phone'.
+The phone was available in black, white, pink and blue.

-"The W205 is perfect for those who love portable music but have never had the Walkman phone experience," said Timo Maassmann, Marketing business manager at Sony Ericsson.

-The phone comes in a various colour schemes: Ambient Black, Creamy White, Sakura Pink and Windy Blue.

-Standby time (GSM/GPRS) is up to 425 hours (17 days and 17 hours), while talk time is up to 9 hours.
-Music listening time is up to 13 hours.
+Stated standby time (GSM/GPRS) is up to 425 hours, talk time up to 9 hours, and music listening time up to 13 hours.

-It has since been succeeded by the Sony Ericsson Spiro a year later.
+It was succeeded by the Sony Ericsson Spiro a year later.

 Hardware

 The device is a slider phone featuring a 1.8-inch, 16-bit high color (65k) TFT screen, with a resolution of 128×160 pixels.
 It features a rear-mounted 1.3 MP camera with up to 2.2× digital zoom and video recording (mp4v 128×96 px, at 15 frames per second).

 The phone's front side presents menu access, call start and stop, and navigation buttons that also double as playback controls.
 The left side of the phone includes hardware volume buttons and the FastPort outlet.
 The top right side features the memory card inlet covered with a rubber band.
 In addition to the camera, the back of the device includes a speakerphone for hands-free audio playback without the headset.

 The W205 contains an FM radio with RDS and an integrated antenna.
-The ability is provided to record radio either onto the 5 MB of internal memory or up to 2GB of external memory to the Memory Stick Micro (M2) memory card.
+The ability is provided to record radio either onto the 5 MB of internal memory or up to 2 GB of external memory to the Memory Stick Micro (M2) memory card.
 Such recordings can also be saved and used as ringtones.
 Activation of the FM radio requires a FastPort-compatible headset connected to the phone; the headset is required to function as an antenna.

 The phone employs a proprietary FastPort outlet for the charger, headphones and the data cable.
 The latter facilitates USB connectivity, and requires the model DCU-60 or compatible cable.
 USB charging via FastPort is not supported with this phone model.